adrianholovaty/django-pancake/README.rst

 inheritance structure three levels deep -- then you might see a significant benefit that makes it worth the complexity.

-At EveryBlock, we found it sped a certain type of page up by 200 milliseconds, which is pretty great.
+At EveryBlock, I found it sped a certain type of page up by 200 milliseconds, which is pretty great.
+But that was on my laptop, and unfortunately, the speed increase went away when the code was deployed onto the production servers (which were running the cached template loader).
+So django-pancake basically had no positive effect for us, and I disabled it.
+But, who knows, it might help somebody out.

 Usage
 =====